lishuren/DietPi-Download-Station/README.md

-# 🍓 DietPi NanoPi Download Station
+# 🍓 DietPi Download Station

-**Automated NAS setup for NanoPi NEO/NEO2 with Aria2, VPN, and Samba**
+**Automated NAS setup for NanoPi, Raspberry Pi, and other SBCs with Aria2, VPN, and Samba**

-Turn a $15 NanoPi board into a powerful headless download station with web-based management, VPN support, and network file sharing.
+Turn a low-cost Single Board Computer (like NanoPi NEO, Raspberry Pi, Orange Pi) into a powerful headless download station with web-based management, VPN support, and network file sharing.

 ## ✨ Features

-- ⬇️ **Aria2 Downloader** - High-performance download manager with web UI (AriaNg)
+- ⬇️ **Aria2 Downloader** - High-performance download manager with web UI
 - 🔒 **VPN/Proxy Support** - Mihomo (Clash Meta) for secure routing
 - 📁 **Samba File Sharing** - Access downloads from any device on your network
 - 🌐 **Web Management Portal** - Real-time system status and service control